bitcoin-sv/arc/doc/README.md

 A transaction is submitted to the same ARC instance twice

 Expected outcome:
 * At the second submission ARC simply returns the current status in the response.
-Changed or updated request headers are ignored

-The planned feature [Multiple different callbacks per transaction](https://github.com/bitcoin-sv/arc/blob/main/ROADMAP.md#multiple-different-callbacks-per-transaction) will allow that the same transaction can be submitted multiple times with differing callback URL and token.
-Callbacks will then be sent to each callback URL with specified token
+Changed or updated request headers are ignored except for the callback URL and token.
+If the callback URL and token differ, then callbacks will then be sent to each callback URL with its specified token.

 ### Multiple submissions to ARC and other transaction processors